nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding a task: `findT`

-Finds a task using one or more information fields (e.g. description, and/or deadline)
+Finds a task using one or more information fields (e.g. description, deadline, and/or completion status)

 Format: `findT [d/DESCRIPTION] [D/DEADLINE (dd-mm-yyyy)] [s/STATUS (complete / incomplete)]`

 * At least one information field has to be provided.

+* Task deadline must be in the format dd-mm-yyyy, e.g. `25-12-2022`.

+* Task status must be either `complete` or `incomplete`.

 * The search is case-insensitive, e.g. `homework` will match `HOMEWORK`.

-* The order of the keywords does not matter, e.g. `math homework` will match `homework math`.
+* The order of the keywords does not matter, e.g. `findT d/homework D/25-12-2022 s/complete` will return the same result as `findT s/complete D/25-12-2022 d/homework`.

 * Only full words will be matched. e.g. `math` will not match `mathematics`.

-* Task fields matching at least one keyword will be returned. e.g. `d/cs2103t cs2101` will match `cs2103t tutorial` and `cs2101 reflection`.
+* Task descriptions matching at least one keyword will be returned. e.g. `d/cs2103t cs2101` will match `cs2103t tutorial` and `cs2101 reflection`.

 Examples:

-* `findT d/cs2103t D/25-12-2022` will return tasks with descriptions containing `cs2103t` and deadline `25th December 2022`.
+* `findT d/cs2103t D/25-12-2022 s/complete` will return tasks with descriptions containing `cs2103t`, deadline `25th December 2022` and completion status `complete`.

 * `findT s/incomplete` will return task(s) that are not complete.